Geometry and shapes#

 Base lines#

-PreVABS can handle three types of base lines, straight, arc and circle:
+PreVABS can handle four types of base lines: straight, arc, circle and airfoil: fig-baselinetypes

-Inside the baseline element, the straight and arc types have several different ways of definition, and thus the arrangements of data are different, which will be explained in details below.
+Each <line> element is a definition of a base line.
+Each one has a unique name and an optional type, which can be straight (default), arc, circle, or airfoil.
+Inside the line element, the straight and arc types have several different ways of definition, and thus the arrangements of data are different, which will be explained in details below.

 Specification